AWW...YOU THOUGHT RACING WAS JUST FOR MEN, DIDN'T YOU?

 SHARE: every share grows their audience.

-REPEAT: consistent support builds a following sponsors will absolutely notice.
+REPEAT: consistent support builds a following sponsors cannot ignore.

 Here’s why this works: Sponsors follow eyeballs and engagement metrics.
-When you click and share, you’re creating the audience data that brings these women the financial backing they need to compete.
+When you click and share, you’re creating the audience data that helps bring these women the financial backing they need to compete.

 People that love racing haven’t been enough.
 We need those that are new to racing – um, YOU!